-Iron core of massive star absorbs energy, collapses in about 1 second to form neutron star.
+Iron core of massive star absorbs energy, collapses to form neutron star.

-Essentially all protons and electrons are converted to neutrons with the emission of a neutrino, tiny mass, no electrical charge, interacts little with normal matter, only through weak nuclear force (Chapter 1)
+Essentially all protons and electron are converted to neutrons with the emission of a neutrino.

-Neutron Star - mass of Sun, but size of small city, ~ 10 kilometers in radius, density of atomic nucleus.
+Neutron Star - mass of Sun, but size of small city, $\sim 10$ kilometers in radius, density of atomic nucleus.